 - The Senate Finance Committee approved the nomination of Mary Wakefield, PhD, RN, FAAN, as Deputy Secretary of Health and Human Services on March 2, 2016.
 The AANA strongly supports her confirmation by the full Senate later this year.

 - In support of VA Medical and Prosthetic Research, the AANA has endorsed the Friends of VA Medical Research and Health Care Coalition’s (FOVA) FY 2017 budget request.

 - The Veterans Affairs Office of Inspector General (VA OIG) this month released several “administrative summaries of investigation regarding wait time,” outlining specific instances where care for veterans was delayed.
 The AANA is reviewing the 21 reports regarding care delays in seven states.
-You can find the reports here.
+View the reports.

 - With changes coming to Medicare quality reporting systems, a new study published in Health Affairs says healthcare practices spend $15.4 billion each year to report quality measures.
-See the abstract here.
+See the abstract.

 The following is an FEC required legal notification for CRNA-PAC